Why Do We Imagine?

 Get to know your own mind.
 Along with being conduits for our imagination as artists, we are also storytellers.
 If we do not have 'awareness' of our imaginations, how can we ever expect to lead others through the intricacies and metaphors of the stories we're telling?
 I believe that it’s essential to have your artistic life serve the happiness of your personal life.
 However, for those of you who are only concerned with artistic ambitions, let me say this; without serious investment in imagination and awareness, it is unlikely you will ever reach the potential you feel deep down inside.
 As always, let your art serve your life, your life serve your art.

-P.S. - For those of you struggling to find or establish an enjoyable and reliable meditation routine, I have included a link to a new app, by a teacher and thinker of great influence to me.
+P.S. - For those of you struggling to find or establish an enjoyable and reliable meditation routine, I have included a link to an app, by a teacher and thinker of great influence to me.
 The app is called Waking Up by Sam Harris and I couldn’t recommend it highly enough.
 Click here to download it!